apptainer/singularity-userdocs/singularity_and_docker.rst

     blobs  index.json  oci-layout

-In other words, it is the ``$OCI_BUNDLE_DIR`` containing the data and metadata that collectively comprise the image layed out in accordance with the OCI Image Layout Specification :ref:`as discussed previously <misc:OCI_Image_Layout_Specification>` - the same data and metadata that are assembled into a single SIF file through the ``build`` process.
+In other words, it is the ``$OCI_BUNDLE_DIR`` containing the data and metadata that collectively comprise the image laid out in accordance with the OCI Image Layout Specification :ref:`as discussed previously <misc:OCI_Image_Layout_Specification>` - the same data and metadata that are assembled into a single SIF file through the ``build`` process.
 However,

 .. code-block:: none